 Phoenix Aero Club (formerly the NSW Police Aero Club) has been teaching pilots to fly since 1977.
-Phoenix Aero Club was based at Hoxton Park Airport until that airport closed on 15 December 2008, and then moved to Camden Airport.
-Phoenix Aero Club acquired Liverpool Flying School in April 2011.
-Phoenix Aero Club now operates Phoenix Flying School (incorporating Liverpool Flying School).
+Phoenix Aero Club was based at Hoxton Park Airport until that airport closed on the 15th of December 2008, and then moved to Camden Airport.
+In April 2011 it acquired the Liverpool Flying School.
+We hold a CASA CASR Part 141 Flight Training Certificate for Recreational, Private and Commercial Pilot flight training.

 When you do a Trial Instructional Flight you will be able to inspect our facilities and aircraft and meet our instructors over a cup of tea or coffee.
 We run selected ground instruction courses on fixed dates, and tailor your flight training to suit your needs.
 We aim to provide you with your own personal instructor, thus offering the best possible training.
 All our aircraft are well maintained and well equipped.
 When taking your family or friends flying, you can rest assured that they will feel safe and comfortable flying with you.
 We aim to make learning to fly fun, in an informal yet professional environment, which is what flying is all about.

 Phoenix Aero Club is located at Camden Airport (YSCN) , about 60 km or 45-60 mins drive southwest of Sydney, Australia.
 The road entrance is off Macquarie Grove Road, Camden NSW.